moduon/contract/product_contract/README.rst

 -  There's no support right now for computing the start date for the following recurrent types: daily, weekly and monthlylastday.
+-  It would be interesting to be able to configure what to display in the line description using a configuration option, but using
+   \_compute_name is not valid because, if nothing is configured, it would reset what we have in the description.

 Bug Tracker
 ===========